imaitland/blog/md/binary_tree.md

    |                 ^^^^^^^^^^^^
 ```

-What it is suggesting, correctly is that we should assign to the "mutable borrowed piece of memory" that the variable `target_node` points to.
-To do this we dereference the `target_node` variable, which could either be, `&mut self.left` or `&mut self.right`, and in doing so, convert it into a mutable piece of memory, rather than a mere reference.

-A more long winded way of doing this would be:
+Now, to make it clear what our intentions are a  more long winded way of doing this would be:
 ```
 match target_node {
     None => {